The Golem and the Jinni

 Recommended Ages: 14+

 Chava the golem and Ahmad the jinni both face the danger of being terrifyingly different in a world that crushes individuality.
 They endure the hardship of being creatures of ancient magic in a modern, industrialized world that has sucked the magic out of traditional beliefs.
-Meanwhile Ahmad chafes against the iron bracelet that keeps him bound in human form, the blank in his memory where the events that bound him ought to be, and the crowded city that could not be farther from the empty desert where he belongs.
-And Chava struggles against the temptation to serve the desires of every person who goes by, since she can read their feelings and has no single master to guide her will.
+Ahmad chafes against the iron bracelet that keeps him bound in human form, the blank in his memory where the events that bound him ought to be, and the crowded city that could not be farther from the empty desert where he belongs.
+Chava struggles against the temptation to serve the desires of every person who goes by, since she can read their feelings and has no single master to guide her will.

-Ahmad becomes the tinsmith's apprentice, then his partner as he demonstrates a gift for shaping things by fire.
+Ahmad becomes the tinsmith's apprentice, then his partner, as he demonstrates a gift for shaping things by fire.
 But restlessness tugs at him, driving him out on long walks at night and putting him in danger from cold and wet weather.
-Chava shelters for a while under the care of a kindly rabbi, but when he too dies she is left to cope as best she can with a day job at a bakery, taking in needlework to keep herself busy at night.
+Chava shelters for a while under the care of a kindly rabbi, but when he also dies, she is left to cope as best she can with a day job at a bakery, taking in needlework to keep herself busy at night.
 When the two creatures meet, an unlikely but powerful friendship develops that could save both of them.
-They only have to survive the tragedy that inevitably plays out when an evil magician, a heartsick social worker, a mentally touched peddler, a silent child, an unconventional heiress and a pregnant but unwed shopgirl get involved.
+They only have to survive the tragedy that inevitably plays out when an evil magician, a heartsick social worker, a mentally touched peddler, a silent child, an unconventional heiress, and a pregnant but unwed shopgirl get involved.